LucJakobsen/Obsidian_CBS/GigaVault/CBS - Master/1st Semester/Applying Data Analytics in Digital Business/Confusion Matrix.md

 **False positive** (aka [[Type 1 Error]]) = 32 in the above case, meaning that the model wrongly predicted 24 lenders with high risk that actually didn't violate their contract

 **False negative** (aka [[Type 2 Error]]) = 32 in the above case, meaning that the model wrongly predicted 1497 lenders with law risk that actually did violate their contract
+7919

-From this table, we can calculate various performance metrics such as accuracy, precision, recall, and F1-score:
+From this table, we can calculate various performance metrics such as accuracy, recall, and fall-out:
-- **Accuracy** = the proportions of customers that we correctly identified (how well the model estimated the true values)
+- **Accuracy** = the proportions of customers that we correctly identified/classified (how well the model estimated the true values)
 	![[Pasted image 20230424192517.png]]
 	- The higher the value, the better the model perfomance since better predictions